open5e/open5e/source/monsters/monsters_a-z/D/demons/hezrou.rst

-**Stench**: Any creature that starts its turn within 10 feet of the hezrou must succeed on a DC 14 Constitution saving throw or be poisoned until the start of its next turn.
+**Stench**: Any creature that starts its turn within 10 feet of the hezrou must succeed on a DC 14 Constitution saving throw or be :ref:`srd:poisoned` until the start of its next turn.
 On a successful saving throw, the creature is immune to the hezrou's stench for 24 hours.